kotayam/quilt-junction/junction/samples/serverless/README.md

 ### Client

-Open a new terminal and send request to the serverless channel.
+Open a new terminal and send request directly to the serverless channel.

 ```bash
 cd ./build/junction